 Meet the Directors

 Hello and welcome to Anaesthesia training!
-We are sorry that we are unable to meet you all in person.
 Please do not hesitate to email us during your novice period or beyond.
 We will do our best to help you and if we can’t, we’ll be able to point you towards someone who can help with your query.